Honolulu Marathon: History

 Over time, the race grew and changed, luring large corporate sponsors and paying substantial prize money to the winners.
 In 1995, the Honolulu Marathon enjoyed the distinction of being the world's largest marathon when it drew 34,434 entrants and had 27,022 finishers.

 Unique to the Honolulu Marathon among American marathons is its popularity among runners from Japan, where there are very few marathons open to all entrants.
-In recent years, the majority of entrants have been visitors from Japan.
-The marathon is popular enough that the Honolulu Marathon Association maintains an office in Tokyo to process entries.
-Japan Air Lines has been the title sponsor of the race since 1985.
+In recent years, the majority of entrants have been visitors from Japan; notably in 2008, 14,406 of the total 23,231 entries were from Japan, making up nearly 62.0 percent of the field.
+The marathon is so popular that the Honolulu Marathon Association maintains an office in Tokyo to process entries.

-In 2008, 14,406 of the total 23,231 entries were from Japan, which made up nearly 62.0 percent of the field.
+In 2007, race organizers switched from the ChampionChip timing system they had used since 2000 to a new system from SAI which utilized a smaller, lighter, chip implanted in a strip of paper.
+For a myriad of reasons that are not entirely clear (heavy rains, improper usage, failed generators), the timing devices apparently failed to accurately record the start, split and finish times of all 24,300 participants, forcing race officials to manually review finish line video tape of all 24,000+ runners in order to confirm their correct finishing times.
+The same year, Ethiopian Ambesse Tolossa was disqualified as the men's champion because the U.S. Anti-Doping Agency found he had a banned substance in his system.

 The 2012 Honolulu Marathon was held on Sunday, December 9, 2012.
 The field for the 40th Honolulu Marathon reached 30,898 entries at the marathon expo at the Hawaii Convention Center.
 16,067 of those registered entrants were from Japan.
 The 2012 marathon was the largest in 15 years, and the second largest in America of 2012, only surpassed by the Chicago Marathon.

 Organizers decided not to hold the 2020 in-person edition of the race on its original date in December due to the coronavirus pandemic, but reserved the option to postpone it to an alternate date in the first half of 2021.
 All registrants were given the option of running the race virtually or transferring their entry to 2021.

+In 2022, 92-year-old Mathea Allansmith completed the Honolulu Marathon with a time of 11:19:49, earning a Guinness World Record as the oldest woman to have completed any marathon.